qtlunya/chatgpt/README.md

 # chatgpt

-Asynchronous Python ChatGPT library using OpenAI API
+Asynchronous Python ChatGPT library using OpenAI API.
+Primarily intended for use on Discord.